-Stevens College has partnered with PSECU (Pennsylvania State Employees Credit Union) to provide on-campus banking services.
-PSECU offers FREE checking accounts to students and their families with no money needed to open their membership.
-All you need is a State ID or Driver’s License.
-There are two PSECU ATM’s located right on campus and over 425,000 other FREE ATM’s to use as a member as well as up to $20.00 a month in ATM rebates.
-PSECU also offers free online & mobile banking, free checks and even your FICO score is updated monthly for FREE.
-Don’t pay to use your money.
+Thaddeus Stevens College has partnered with PSECU (Pennsylvania State Employees Credit Union) since 2015 to provide on-campus banking services and Financial Education to the campus community.
+PSECU offers full-service banking including; FREE checking accounts to students, Alumni and their families with no money needed to open their membership, no minimum balance and no monthly service fees.
+Plus very competitive loan rates for your borrowing needs.
+In most cases all that’s needed is a State ID or Driver’s License.
+There are two PSECU ATM’s located right on campus and over 30,000 other FREE ATM’s to use as a member as well as up to $20.00 a month in ATM rebates.
+PSECU also offers free online & mobile banking, free checks and your credit score monthly for free.

 PSECU Office Hours in MAC Building 2nd Floor